rust-stuco/lectures/week2/slides.md

     * A book being read by multiple people is fine
     * If more than one person writes, they may overwrite each other's work
     * References are similar to Read-Write locks
-* References must always be valid
+* Memory access through references is always valid—no NULL pointers!

 <!-- Might be good to point out in lecture that reference is an explicit TYPE, not just a Rust feature -->